Yeicor/static-go-playground/README.md

 ## Builds

 You can download production builds from the [releases](https://github.com/Yeicor/static-go-playground/releases) or the [github pages branch](https://github.com/Yeicor/static-go-playground/tree/gh-pages).

 ### Building from source

 Dependencies:

-- Go Compiler (TODO: minimum version)
+- Go Compiler (Go 1.13 or later)
 - `node` and `npm`/`yarn`
 - Very common UNIX tools.